Segmented Operations using Matrix Multiplications: MMV-RAM: A model for matrix multiplication AI accelerators

-An example \ac{MMU} implementation with the aforementioned properties can be achieved by a TC[0] circuit that implements the classical dot-product based matrix multiplication algorithm.
-The size of such a circuit is upper bounded by $\matmulcost(n)\in O(ns^2)$.
-We refer to \cite{parekh2018constant} for details, and to~\Cref{table:matmul_circuit_complexity} for an overview of existing upper and lower bounds.
-If complex vector instructions are used by an algorithm, their associated circuit sizes, depths, fan-in, and fan-out must be explicitly defined, since they affect the total work of an algorithm.
-In~\Cref{table:vector_operations}, for example, we describe in detail the VCU instructions that we use for our algorithms, and their corresponding costs. \emph{Memory accesses} are modeled as follows.
+$\matmulcost(n)$ depends on the number of rows of the (left) input matrix, and the bit-width of the matrix elements.
+It scales linearly in $n$, which means that we can write $\matmulcost(an)=a\matmulcost(n)$ and $\matmulcost(n+a)=\matmulcost(n)+\matmulcost(a)$.
+Note that we do not assume a specific circuit implementation for the MMU, but rather define it only based on the aforementioned properties.
+For example, a constant-depth threshold circuit (TC[0]) that implements the standard dot-product based algorithm satisfies these properties.
+We refer to \cite{parekh2018constant} and Appendix \ref{appendix:circuit_complexity_of_matrix_multiplication_unit} for more details on matrix multiplication circuits. $\vcucost(n)$ depends on the length of the input vector and on the number of edges (size) of the corresponding AC[0] circuit that implements it.
+To be precise, VCU instructions are uniform families of unbounded fan-in circuits with constant depth and polynomial size in \emph{all the involved parameters}, i.e., the input length $n$, the number of ``bits-per-element'' $B$, and the model parameter $s$.
+The only instructions that are assumed ``by default'' in the model are element-wise $\wedge,\vee,$ and $\neg$.
+If complex vector instructions are used by an algorithm, their associated circuit sizes, depths, fan-in, and fan-out must be explicitly defined.
+Some examples can be found in Appendix \ref{appendix:vector_instruction_description}. \emph{Memory accesses} are modeled as follows.
 The VCU can read $n$ consecutive words from the main memory in one step, where $n$ is arbitrary.
 The \ac{MMU} can also read $ns$ consecutive words from the main memory in a single step.
 These words are either stored in the $n\times s$ or in the $s\times s$ buffer of the unit.
 The memory layout of the input and output matrices in MMV-RAM can be any fixed matrix layout, say row or column major.
 Without loss of generality, we assume that the input matrices are read in row-major order, and the output matrix is also returned in row-major order.
 Matrix transposition of a matrix having $s$ columns can be implemented as a dedicated vector instruction, if required.
-Last but not least, irregular and strided memory accesses are \emph{not} explicitly allowed, but could be implemented with a dedicated AC[0] circuit family in the VCU.
-In this case, the precise circuit definition must be explicitly mentioned.
+Last but not least, irregular and strided memory accesses are \emph{not} explicitly allowed, but they can be implemented with a dedicated AC[0] circuit family in the VCU.
+In this case, a precise circuit definition is necessary.